An American Flag waving against a bright blue sky.

 Philadelphia

 When wondering where to go for July 4th, Philadelphia crosses many minds.
-Often hailed as the birthplace of American democracy, Philly is a uniquely immersive Fourth of July experience.
-Each summer, the city hosts the Wawa Welcome America Festival, a 16-day celebration with free and family-friendly programming.
-From Juneteenth through to Independence Day, the city comes alive with free concerts, cultural events, museum access and community gatherings, culminating in a truly special July 4th celebration that honors the city’s role in the nation’s founding.
+It’s often hailed as the birthplace of American democracy, and it fully embraces the 4th of July.
+Each summer, the city hosts the Wawa Welcome America Festival.
+It’s a 16-day celebration with free and family-friendly programming.

 Signature Events